kvesteri/sqlalchemy-continuum/docs/schema.rst

 Transaction tables
 ------------------

-Continuum also generates 3 tables for efficient transaction storage namely transaction_log, transaction_changes and transaction_meta.
-The generation of transaction_changes and transaction_meta is optional.
-However it is recommended if transactions need to be queried efficently afterwards.
+By default Continuum creates one transaction table called `transaction`.
+Many continuum plugins also create additional tables for efficient transaction storage.
+If you wish to query efficiently transactions afterwards you should consider using some of these plugins.

+The transaction table only contains two fields by default: id and issued_at.

 Using vacuum
 ------------